Civil partnership in the United Kingdom: Property and financial arrangements

 The position of civil partners in relation to financial arrangements mirrors that of spouses.
 For instance, Section 11 of the Married Women's Property Act 1882 applies to civil partnerships; thus, money payable to a surviving partner under a policy of life assurance no longer forms part of the deceased partner's estate.

 The laws governing wills, administration of estates and family provisions also apply to civil partners as to spouses; thus, provisions governing financial relief under Part 2 of the Matrimonial Causes Act 1973 (MCA) and the Domestic Proceedings and Magistrates' Court Act 1978 also apply to civil partnerships.
 Tax exemptions available to spouses under s.18 of the Inheritance Tax Act 1984 are available to civil partners under the Civil Partnership Act 2004.
-In Scotland the centuries-old system of minimum legal rights to a deceased estate for a widowed spouse were expressly extended to civil partners by section 131 of Act.
+In Scotland the centuries-old system of minimum legal rights to a deceased estate for a widowed spouse were expressly extended to civil partners by section 131 of act.

-In any dispute between civil partners as to title or possession of property, either partner may apply to the Court, which can then make any order in relation to the property, including an order to sell such property.
+In any dispute between civil partners as to title or possession of property, either partner may apply to a court, which can then make any order in relation to the property, including an order to sell such property.
 Contributions by either partner to property improvement are recognised if the contributions are substantial and in actual money or money's worth.

 Children

-When dealing with an application for dissolution, nullity or separation where there is a child in the family, the Court must consider if it should exercise its powers under the Children Act 1989.
+When dealing with an application for dissolution, nullity or separation where there is a child in the family, a court must consider if it should exercise its powers under the Children Act 1989.
 Section 75 amends the definition of 'a child of the family' accordingly.

 Other amendments were also made to equalise the position of civil partners with that of spouses.
-Civil partners are able to acquire parental responsibilities as a stepparent under Section 75 of the Act.
+Civil partners are able to acquire parental responsibilities as a stepparent under Section 75 of the act.
 They may also apply for residence or contact orders.
 Further, the right to apply for financial provision for children under schedule 1 of the 1989 act was extended to civil partners.
 Adoption provisions were amended to treat civil partners the same as married couples in Britain, although this does not apply to Northern Ireland at 18 November 2011.
-The Northern Ireland Adoption law is due to go to the judicial review in December 2011.
+The Northern Ireland Adoption law was due to go to a judicial review in December 2011.

 Other provisions

-The Act also amended other areas to equalise the position of civil partners.
+The act also amended other areas to equalise the position of civil partners.
 Such areas included matters relating to housing, tenancies and the Fatal Accidents Act 1976.
 Applicable parts of the Family Law Act 1996 were also amended.